 What kinds of stories is Huck looking for?

-Profiles: Interesting characters shaping independent culture today: artists, filmmakers, photographers, skaters, surfers, activists.
+Profiles: Seek out interesting characters shaping independent culture today: artists, filmmakers, photographers, skaters, surfers, activists.
 Why should we cover them now?
 What are they doing that sets them apart from the crowd?

 Photo essays: Visual storytelling that shines a light on social injustice and champions creative counterculture.
 We’re especially interested in underground scenes.
 Please consider accompanying text and include information about what access you have to the subjects, so that we can commission original journalism to accompany your images.